HongCheng-Chu/kemono-party-crawler/README.md

 This crawler might be banned by IP address, use carefully.

 ## Update convientence crawler in future (if I remember)
-1. Use "re" to find artist name in page.
+1. Use selenium to find the artist name and cookie. (update this weekend)
 2. Create an excel to ignore the image or video which has downloaded, or save as json.
-3. Use selenium to find the artist name. (update soon)

 ## Contact me
 Please send the problem to jerry840622@gmail.com, I try my best to help you, thank you everyone.